• Products

 • None

-Apply formatting to column values when they meet a specific condition.
-You may create as many conditional rules as you wish to a table chart.
+Apply formatting to cells when they meet a specific condition.

-Later conditional rules can override earlier ones.
+Later conditional rules will override earlier ones.
 If a column value fits multiple rules, the later rule will be applied.

-Select Add condition to apply formatting to the value when the condition is met.
+Select Add rule to apply formatting to cells when a condition is met.

 Condition